Appropriation (art): History

+Suggestions of art appropriation in antiquity refer to artworks at least as early as those of the Xiongnu in Central Asia in the first millennium BCE.

 19th century

 Many artists made references to works by previous artists or themes.

 In 1856 Ingres painted the portrait of Madame Moitessier.
 The unusual pose is known to have been inspired by the famous ancient Roman wall painting Herakles Finding His Son Telephas.
 In doing so, the artist created a link between his model and an Olympian goddess.